This page describes CAAPR, the Combined

 The Longman pronunciation dictionary uses the symbol /u/ as a "neutralization" of /u:/ in many words, such as <situation> and <regulate>.
 In American CAAPR, I have transcribed this vowel as 'U', which is in agreement with the popular American dictionaries.
 But for British English, I represent it as 'V', which is consistent with popular British dictionaries.
 When CAAPR is used as a combined notation, the British usage prevails.

-occurences of the 'w' sound
+Some occurences of the 'w' sound in

-are spelled with 'µ' in CAAPR, as described here.
+British English are spelled with 'µ' in CAAPR, as described here.

 The 'µ' sound is found only in American English, in association with the digraph wh.
 (Even though most Americans do not use this sound, American CAAPR is oriented towards an ideal speaker who does.)
 The 'µ' symbol is used in British CAAPR in most words where the American pronunciation would be represented as 'µ', as noted below.